Need to talk? Call 1800 882 436.

 You may find the following questions from Ask Share Know helpful when speaking to your doctor or midwife:

-• What are my choices?
-(One choice will always be wait and watch)
+• What are my options?
+(One option will always be wait and watch.)

-• What are the possible benefits and risks of those choices?
+• What are the possible benefits and harms of those options?

-• How likely will each benefit and risk happen to me?
+• How likely are each benefit and harm to happen to me?

-You can visit the Ask Share Know website for more information and questions to help empower you to be involved in your health decisions.
+You can visit the Ask Share Know website for more information and questions to help you be involved in your health decisions.

-If you want to know more about how decision aids can help, look at this resource about screening tests for chromosomal problems, or this one about unplanned pregnancy.
+If you want to know more about how decision aids can help, see these examples:

 Learn more here about the development and quality assurance of healthdirect content.